talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 Import customers into loyalty tiers

 Upload a CSV file containing existing customers to be assigned to existing tiers.
 Send the file as multipart data.  **Important:** This endpoint only works with loyalty programs with advanced tiers (with expiration and downgrade policy) feature enabled.
 The CSV file should contain the following columns: - `subledgerid` (optional): The ID of the subledger.
 If this field is empty, the main ledger will be used. - `customerprofileid`: The integration ID of the customer profile to whom the tier should be assigned. - `tiername`: The name of an existing tier to assign to the customer. - `expirydate`: The expiration date of the tier.
 It should be a future date.
-About customer assignment to a tier: - If the customer isn't already in a tier, the customer is assigned to the specified tier during the tier import. - If the customer is already in a tier, the customer is assigned to match the new information provided in the CSV file. - If the customer is already in the tier that's specified in the CSV file, only the expiration date is updated.
+About customer assignment to a tier: - If the customer isn't already in a tier, the customer is assigned to the specified tier during the tier import. - If the customer is already in the tier that's specified in the CSV file, only the expiration date is updated.  **Note:** We recommend not using this endpoint to update the tier of a customer.
+To update a customer's tier, you can [add](/management-api#tag/Loyalty/operation/addLoyaltyPoints) or [deduct](/management-api#tag/Loyalty/operation/removeLoyaltyPoints) their loyalty points.
 You can use the time zone of your choice.
 It is converted to UTC internally by Talon.One.  **Note:** We recommend limiting your file size to 500MB.  **Example:** ```csv subledgerid,customerprofileid,tiername,expirydate SUB1,alexa,Gold,2024-03-21T07:32:14Z ,george,Silver,2025-04-16T21:12:37Z SUB2,avocado,Bronze,2026-05-03T11:47:01Z ```

 ### Example